marcgarreta/12-lead-ECG-AD/README.md

 # 12-Lead ECG Anomaly Detection

+This repository provides all the necessary material, including the final report and its progress reports, as well as code for model training, evaluation, visualization, and dashboard usage.

 ## About

-This project focuses on the **unsupervised detection of anomalies in 12-lead electrocardiograms (ECGs)** autoencoder-based architectures.
+The project focuses on the **unsupervised detection of anomalies in 12-lead electrocardiograms (ECGs)** autoencoder-based architectures.
 It explores and compares three models:

 - **Convolutional Autoencoder (CAE)**
 - **Variational Autoencoder (VAE)**